simonhamp/dotme/content/collections/pages/side-projects.md

 This was a new take on an email platform where the email _recipients_ would get paid.
 Privacy focused.

-This project never made it pas the waitlist stage.
+This project never made it past the waitlist stage.

 The Golden Lion Tamarin is a small and beautiful, but sadly endangered, little monkey.
 I hope Gold Tamarin lets me sponsor efforts to protect these vibrant creatures.